 Social casino apps are games.
 These games, such as Hit It Reach slots and the WSOP Facebook app, simulate gambling, but players have no opportunity to win real money.
 They are part of what Gerard Goggin and I have termed ‘Mobile Social Gambling’ a new form of gambling media that combines gambling, social networking and social gaming, while also taking advantage of the affordability of mobile media devices, networks, applications, and touchscreens.
 In social casino apps you can communicate with and compete against your social network contacts.
 Social casino apps are played either on stand-alone apps for iOS or Android, or social networking sites like Facebook.

-Social casino apps are hybrid gambling platforms: they incorporate the visual style and basic gameplay of traditional gambling forms like slots or poker, but also structural characteristics of video games, such as avatar creation, leaderboards, and reward and punishment features.
-Social casino apps highlight the ‘fun’ aspect of gambling, masking the fact that players cannot recuperate their investment.
+Social casino apps are hybrid gambling platforms.
+They incorporate the visual style and basic gameplay of traditional gambling forms like slots or poker.
+But, also structural characteristics of video games, such as avatar creation, leaderboards, and reward and punishment features.
+These apps highlight the ‘fun’ aspect of gambling, masking the fact that players cannot recuperate their investment.

 Here are three things you need to know about this new market:

 1. Social casino apps operate on the ‘freemium’ model

 Social gambling is not entirely free.
 Granted, you don’t always have to pay in the traditional sense.
 But players invest other types of capital, such as time and, most importantly, social networking influence and contacts.